wongd-hub/obsidian-vault/computer-science/Arrays.md

 - We can run into issues if we want to exceed the amount of values we originally assigned to an array.
     - We don't know if we'll overwrite something important if we add more data to the next few bytes naively
-    - We also can't add it anywhere in memory since we need the array memory to remain contiguous
+    - We also can't add the new values anywhere in memory since we need the array memory to remain contiguous

 - A solution to the problem might be to move the entire array to a different location with more space.
     - This technically works, but suppose you want to add more - you'd need to repeat the operation
     - Copying takes time, and you're also iterating over the array to copy it over (so at least $O(n)$ - [[Running Time - O(n)|see here for Running Time]])
     - For a brief moment, we're using twice as much space as the original array (due to the nature of copying)
+        - We need to have memory allocated for 2 of the original array for a moment in time

 - To demonstrate how inefficient this is - we'll do it in C: